pu2clr/QN8066/README.md

 ## Notice to Users Regarding Initial Version of the Library

-**This library is still in its initial version.
-Although the implemented functions have been tested, it is possible that in some situations it may present issues or not respond as expected.
-Therefore, I ask users of this library to contact me (pu2clr@gmail.com) to report any problems.
-I will do my best to resolve or clarify the issue as quickly as possible.
-Thank you.**
+*This library has undergone thorough testing by both the author and numerous experimenters.
+While the implemented functions are designed to be reliable, there may still be cases where unexpected issues arise.
+I encourage users to reach out to me (pu2clr@gmail.com) if any problems occur.
+I am committed to resolving or clarifying any issues as promptly as possible.
+Thank you for your understanding and support.*

 ## Contents